Example data frame 'mydata' with columns:

 ggforest(obj, data = df)

-# (B) Residual Analysis (Figures 4.3–4.6)
+# (B) Residual Analysis and Model Diagnostics

-# 1. Cox-Snell residuals
+# 1. Cox--Snell residuals

 coxsnellres <- df$status - resid(obj, type = "martingale")